Carla's 2019 Legislative Priorities Tracker

 I'm partnering with Sen. Kim Thatcher (R-Keizer) and the Oregon Innocence Project on this bill, which will make it easier for wrongly convicted people to get DNA evidence tested.
 Current Oregon law makes it almost impossible for people already in prison to access the tools to prove their innocence.

-Status: In Senate Judiciary Committee; Public hearing on 2/11; Work session on 4/4 and 4/8; Senate Judiciary Committee recommended that SB 321 pass with amendments; Passed Senate on 4/23; SB 321 is in the House Judiciary Committee and had a public hearing on 5/6 and a work session on 5/8; SB 321 passed out of House Judiciary Committee and is now on way to House floor.
+Status: In Senate Judiciary Committee; Public hearing on 2/11; Work session on 4/4 and 4/8; Senate Judiciary Committee recommended that SB 321 pass with amendments; Passed Senate on 4/23; SB 321 is in the House Judiciary Committee and had a public hearing on 5/6 and a work session on 5/8; Passed House 5/30; Governor signed 6/13; Effective January 1, 2020

 SB 978: Big Gun Bill